 Price Options for the 8-Week Basic Obedience Course

 While we generally feel the optimum benefits are achieved in the group environment for our Basic Obedience Course, we have come to learn that there are times when the handler just knows they will struggle with learning in a group environment and prefer individual lessons.
-In that scenario, we will certainly do privates with the handler, but will encourage them after they complete the private lessons (all 8 weeks of the Basic) and are comfortable with implementing the program, to join a Basic 8-week Group Obedience Class for a nominal fee of $100.00.
+In that scenario, we will certainly do privates with the handler, but will encourage them after they complete the private lessons (all 8 weeks of the Basic) and are comfortable with implementing the program, to join a Basic 8-week Group Obedience Class at 50% off the class price.

 Cost for Semi-private Basic Obedience Course is – If you have two or more friends that want to join you and make it a semi-private small group for the Basic 8-week Course?
-Add a friend or two and the rate drops to ($50.00/session).
+Add a friend or two and the rate drops – inquire within if interested.

-We offer guaranteed results in the sense that, if all three of the goals of the program are not met to the highest potential for the individual dog at the end of a completed 8-weeks, or if it is a young dog that may require some additional productive channeling when it’s a bit older, PUPS will allow you to repeat the course ONE time free of charge within 6 months.
-You are also allowed to switch classes ONE time for free within 1 month if you had to drop out (after that you will be discounted to half price).
-Your dog is a walking advertisement for PUPS and PUPS’ main goal if for the dog to be successful.
+We understand there is a learning curve for the humans and the dogs in our course, so, if all three of the goals of the program are not met to the highest potential for the individual dog at the end of a completed 8-weeks, or if it is a young dog that completed 8-weeks, but that may require some additional productive channeling when it’s a bit older, PUPS will allow you to repeat the course ONE time free of charge within 6 months of graduating.
+You are also allowed to join a new class ONE time for free within 1 month if you had to drop out during a course (after that you will be discounted to half price).